Twi1ightSparkle/matrix/secure-backup-to-jottacloud/README.md

 ## backup_media_to_jotta.sh
 Encrypt and back all media files to Jottacloud.
-By default it take all files created the last 65 minutes.
-The extra five minutes to make sure no files are missed.
+By default it takes all files created in the last 65 minutes.
+The extra five minutes are to make sure no files are missed.
-The first time you want to run the script manually with the -f option.
-This backs up all media files, not just the last hour.
+The first time you'll want to run the script manually with the -f option.
+This backs up all media files, not just those create in the last hour.
 Change paths to reflect your setup.

 ## Schedule things